AvolitesLtd/TitanManual/docs/controlling-fixtures/viewing-and-editing-fixture-values.md

 -   All / Stage / Programmer / Selected: lets you filter which fixtures
     are shown in the list.
 Stage lists all fixtures with dimmer above zero.
 -   Sort: Sets the list order as User Number, Last Selected or DMX Address
 -   Open Intensity View: Opens the intensity view window.
 You can swap back to the Channel Grid by pressing the Open Channel Grid button in that window which is in the same position.
 -   Show/Hide Palettes: lets you show which palettes are allocated to fixture attributes
 -   Playbacks / Levels / Shapes / Effects / Times: Only one of these
     buttons can be selected, and sets what is displayed in the columns.

-You can <strong>select</strong> fixtures by touching the fixture names on the left of the screen, or if you select any fixture values, the appropriate fixture will automatically be selected.
+You can **select** fixtures by touching the fixture names on the left of the screen, or if you select any fixture values, the appropriate fixture will automatically be selected.

-You can <strong>clear</strong> attributes in the channel grid by selecting them (touch or touch and drag to select multiple attributes).
+You can **clear** attributes in the channel grid by selecting them (touch or touch and drag to select multiple attributes).
 Then press <Keys.HardKey>Clear</Keys.HardKey>.

-You can <strong>edit values</strong> by selecting one or more values in the grid, then modify the values using the wheels, or type a new value on the numeric keypad and press <Keys.HardKey>Enter</Keys.HardKey>.
+You can **edit values** by selecting one or more values in the grid, then modify the values using the wheels, or type a new value on the numeric keypad and press <Keys.HardKey>Enter</Keys.HardKey>.